Head of India Practice; Partner

 Related services and key industries

-Sherina Petit is an international arbitration lawyer and leads the practice across Asia, Europe and the Middle East.
+Sherina Petit is an international arbitration lawyer based in London, and leads the practice across Asia, Europe and the Middle East.
 She also heads the firm's India practice.
 Besides arbitration, she has significant experience in investor state disputes resolution, alternative dispute resolution (ADR) and litigation.
 In addition to acting as counsel in arbitrations, she regularly sits as an arbitrator.

 - King's College London